Peire de la Caravana

 Peire de la Caravana (also Cavarana, Gavarana, or Cà Varana, perhaps meaning "near Verona") was an Italian troubadour (trovatore) in Lombardy in the late 12th and early 13th centuries.
 He was one of the earliest Occitan troubadours in Italy.
 He is famous for his sirventes.

 Among his preserved works are the sirventes D'un serventes faire and La Paz de Costanza.
-Peire wrote the first encouraging the communes of northern Italy to resist German overlorship, which has been dated to as early as 1157.
+Peire wrote the first encouraging the communes of northern Italy to resist German overlordship, which has been dated to as early as 1157.
 However, Peire incites the Lombard cities by harkening back to the fate of the baronage of Apulia who had resisted the Germans earlier: